Last Updated on March 7, 2021 by

 Final Word

-Although moss is not considered a weed, it becomes a nuisance when it grows in your lawn.
+Although moss is not considered a weed, it becomes a nuisance when it grows on your lawn.
 It may also show that your grass has some health issues that call for your attention.
-You can get rid of moss by applying the correct moss control and create a healthier lawn environment.
+You can get rid of moss by applying the correct moss control and creating a healthier lawn environment.